Bennyaks/CRDQE/README.md

 - Mandatory field validation
 - Formatting validation

-Every issue is recorded with detailed information for later review.
+Every issue is recorded with an entry number, field, and plain-language description for easy review.

+---

+### Smart Registration Status Correction

+Registration status (Current/Late) is calculated from event and registration dates.
+Since a Health Facility registration should never plausibly be Late, CRDQE tests an alternate day/month interpretation of the dates — a common data-entry ambiguity between `dd/mm/yyyy` and `mm/dd/yyyy` formats — before flagging a record for manual review.

 ---